alpaca-lang/alpaca/README.md

 become `{'Cons', {1, 'Nil'}}`.
 Exercise caution with the order of your pattern match clauses accordingly.

+## Modules (The Erlang Kind)
+ML-style modules aren't implemented and I'm leaning somewhat more towards type classes and traits.
+Modules in MLFE are the same as modules in Erlang, top-level entities including:

+- a module name (required)
+- function exports (with arity, as in Erlang)
+- type declarations (ADTs)
+- functions which can contain other functions and variables via `let` bindings.

+An example:

+    module try

+    export map/2  // separate multiple exports with commas

+    // type variables start with a single quote: type maybe_success 'error 'ok = Error 'error | Success 'ok

+    // Apply a function to a successful result or preserve an error. map e f = match e with
+        Error _ -> e
+      | Success ok -> Success (f ok)

 # Problems
 ## What's Missing
 A very incomplete list:

+- exception handling (try/catch)
 - any sort of standard library.
 Biggest missing things to me right now are things like basic string manipulation functions and adapters for `gen_server`, etc.